 You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 Contrary to popular belief, you can discharge some back federal, state, and local income taxes in bankruptcy in Pennsylvania.
-Moreover, the penalties and interest attached to these taxes are dischargeable as well, although there are some differences between the bankruptcy chapters (Chapter 7, Chapter 13, etc.).
+Moreover, the penalties and interest attached to these taxes are dischargeable, although there are some differences between the bankruptcy chapters (Chapter 7, Chapter 13, etc.).
 Determining which back taxes are dischargeable can be a complex process.
-Nonetheless, it is possible to discharge significant income tax debt in bankruptcy, if your tax debt fits within specific rules.
+Nonetheless, it is possible to discharge significant income tax debt in bankruptcy if your tax debt fits within specific rules.

 THE 3-2-240 RULES